Minal06/Level-Design/README.md

 ## Overall
 I received an Unity Asset package called Tiki 2.5D.

 My task was to create a level with given tools, and additional assets from Unity Asset Store or other sources.

 Instead of creating one long level, I decided to create 10 scenes with a short levels on it.

 It still could work as a single scene with a usage of Player.Transform on each EndGoal.

-I also added a few new scripts to add new game mechanics such as turning on/off different game objects.
+I also added a few new scripts to add new game mechanics such as turning on/off different game objects, or moving background.

 In-Game mechanics are explaind via neon lights on each training level.
 After that, neon lights are used to troll player, or be a comic relief.

+**All my scripts can be found in assets folder !Minal.**

 ## Game rules
 Follow the damn orb!